 The hill dwarves

-- Ability Scores: Wisdom score increases by 1.
+- Ability Scores: Another score increases by 1 (usually Wisdom).

 Dwarven Toughness.
 A hill dwarf’s hit point maximum increases by 1, and it increases by 1 every time they gain a level.